habibredissi/feedly/README.md

+# Explanation

+- I simulated a request to the server every time the user taped a new keyword.
+But to optimize the number of requests and therefore the data received by the front end, I used a debounce method from &quot;lodash&quot; to wait 250 milliseconds before making the request to the server.
+- Areas of improvement: It could be better to filter the data in the back end.
+We send to the server a request with the searched term.
+In other words, we make an API call with the searched term as a parameter.
+And the server should give us back the list of books &amp; authors that match this keyword.

 # Feedly Frontend Challenge

 The purpose of this exercise is to help you showcase your knowledge of Javascript, React, CSS, and your attention to detail.